uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

  - to establish, exercise or defend any legal claims;
  - to respond to requests from legal or regulatory bodies during an investigation.

-By using Odds96, registering an Account or otherwise choosing to provide us with your Personal Information you consent to Odds96 collecting, using, processing and potentially disclosing your Personal Information for the above purposes and on the bases described in this Privacy Policy.
+By using Odds96, registering an Account or otherwise choosing to provide Odds96 with Personal Information you consent to Odds96 collecting, using, processing and potentially disclosing your Personal Information for the above purposes and on the bases described in this Privacy Policy.

 ### 4. Direct Marketing and Opting Out